Unpaid invoices in QuickBooks? It’s time for a change

 While the blame often lies with customers who don’t pay on time, we tend to forget that it’s also the role of merchants to keep tabs on their unpaid invoices and follow up when necessary.

-The two reasons that these processes are not that widespread are: (1) companies tend to ignore the underlying cost of having too many overdue invoices, and (2) until recently there haven’t been many good tools to help people manage their receivables.
+The two reasons that these processes are not that widespread are: (1) companies tend to ignore the underlying cost of having too many overdue invoices, and (2) until recently there haven’t been many suitable Account Receivables tools available.

 Managing receivables with QuickBooks

-QuickBooks has become much more than just an accounting tool: it now offers a wide array of features to help you better run your business.
+QuickBooks has become much more than just an accounting tool: it now offers a wide array of features to help you run your business better.
 In addition to basic accounting, companies use it for payroll, expense management, inventory management, and much much more.

 When it comes to receivables, it has features that help you manage late payments, track overdue invoices, and send email reminders to your customers.
-When you issue a small number of invoices these features are more than sufficient, however, things start to get tricky as your company grows:
+If your business only issues a small number of invoices these features are more than adequate, however, things start to get tricky as your company grows:

-- It’s hard to stay on top of too many overdue invoices.
-Ultimately, to ensure that you consistently get paid on time, you have to systematically follow up on clients that haven’t paid you.
-With QuickBooks, you don’t know when the last reminder was sent, what your customer replied and when the next action should be.
+It’s hard to stay on top of too many overdue invoices.
+Ultimately, to ensure that you consistently get paid on time, you have to systematically follow up on clients with open invoices.
+With QuickBooks, you don’t know when the last reminder was sent, what your customer response was and when the next action should be.
 This is fine if you have a handful of invoices, but it’s easy to get lost as the number of overdue invoices grows.

 Not sure if your company has cash collection issues?
 It’s easy to spot, just compare the total amount of unpaid invoices to your annual turnover.
 Acceptable thresholds may vary depending on each industry, but as a rule of thumb, if it’s higher than 15% (meaning that it takes approximately more than 60 days to collect an invoice), it’s probably time to move to find a better solution.